This is the original text of the design contest ...

-Twenty Thirty AG, a Swiss blockchain-innovation company, announces the Pillar project design contest.
+Pillar Project Foundation, a nonprofit Swiss blockchain-innovation company, announces the Pillar project design contest.
 The goal of the Pillar project is to build the world’s best consumer user experience for managing your digital life.
-However, if we try to do that now we’ll fail.
+However, if we try to do that now, we’ll fail.
 To start, we will design the perfect extremely simple wallet experience and iterate from there.

 To understand the project, see the videos on our web site and read the Pillar Gray Paper.
 We are not looking for final designs.
 We are looking for concepts, sketches, and methodology.
 This contest should be about two weeks of work for 2-4 people.